Accommodation agreements for residential aged care

 - they have means not disclosed status

-A resident will pay an accommodation contribution if their means-tested amount is less than the maximum accommodation supplement.
+The agreement must also include that a resident will pay an accommodation contribution if their means-tested amount is less than the maximum accommodation supplement.

-Within 28 days of entering care, the resident must choose to pay for their accommodation (if payable) by:
+The accommodation agreement must set out that within 28 days of entering care, the resident must choose to pay for their accommodation (if payable) by:

-- refundable deposit
+- refundable deposit (a lump sum)

-- daily payments
+- daily payments (a rental-style payment)

 - a combination of the two

-- a lump sum, refundable accommodation contribution (RAC)
+- a lump-sum refundable accommodation contribution (RAC)

-- rental-style payments called a daily accommodation contribution (DAC)
+- rental-style payments, called a daily accommodation contribution (DAC)